 Model of Jammu and Kashmir Sarkaria Commission Report What Reforms are Necessary?

-Report of the Commission to Review the Working of the Constitution-2002 Report of the Commission of Centre State Relations 2010 (Justice M.M.
+Report of the Commission to Review the Working of the Constitution-2002 10.4 Report of the Commission of Centre State Relations 2010 (Justice M.M.
 Punchii Commission).
+Learning outcome :

-Here the student learns about Federal Government in India, model of Jammu and Kashmir, and Sarkaria commission Report.
+UNIT 10: Here the student learns about Federal Government in India, model of Jammu and Kashmir, and Sarkaria commission Report.